Showcase Your Personality in Your Home Decor

 Urban Modern Interior Design Style

 This is a modern design style that is geared toward city living at its best.
-It includes lofts with brick walls, big windows, high ceilings with exposed beams, an airy feel with lightweight window treatments and all of the elements are combined with the aspects of living in a small apartment in the city.
+It includes lofts with walls made of a synthetic brick material, big windows, high ceilings with exposed beams, an airy feel with lightweight window treatments and all of the elements are combined with the aspects of living in a small apartment in the city.
 You may find a coffee table with an odd shape and legs of an elephant.
 Glass, metal and soft wood accents are often included in urban modern.
 This style works well if you already have large windows and high ceilings and flooring is usually dark shades of wood or polished stone.
 Use andersen doors to get the style you need to compliment your design style.

 Mid-Century Modern Interior Design Style